 Ensuring the integrity of pressure vessels and piping

-Pressure vessels and piping used in petrochemical applications and in other selected industrie are subject to continual pressure and stresses under the scope of normal use.
+Pressure vessels and piping used in petrochemical applications and in other selected industries are subject to continual pressure and stresses under the scope of normal use.
 Such operating conditions can lead to leaks or spills that can have a number of significant impacts on operators, including the disruption of normal operations, repair and clean-up costs, and potential fines related to environmental contamination.
 A comprehensive inspection program can identify potential risks, thereby helping to ensure uninterrupted operations.

 These two standards are applicable to all hydrocarbon and chemical process pressure vessels and piping that have been placed into service.
 However, the standards can also be applied to pressure vessels and piping used in other industries.